lufffer/LULIT-CAROUSEL/README.md

 ## Example

-In the src folder of this repo you can find this example.
+In the src folder of this repo you can find this example, and you can test that example here `https://lufffer.github.io/LULIT-CAROUSEL/`
-``

 ## Configuration